-The Company confirms that it is not aware of any information or data that materially affects the information included in the market announcements referenced in the footnotes 1-7 and that all material assumptions and technical parameters continue to apply.
+The information in this report that relates to exploration results and mineral resources has been released previously on the ASX.
+The Company confirms that it is not aware of any information or data that materially affects the information included in the original market announcements referenced in the footnotes 1-7 and that all material assumptions and technical parameters continue to apply.
 The Company confirms that the form and context in which the Competent Person's findings are presented have not been materially modified from the original market announcements.